Ski Arpa Chile: 2019’s Guide to Adventure Catskiing

 Pretty cool?
 Don’t just take our word for it.
 Arpa’s cat skiing day trip has been praised as one of the best experiences in skiing on the planet by Powder Magazine.

 Cat Ski Accessed Terrain

-There are two separate valleys to explore; Valle la Honda and Valle el Arpa.
+Not a tree is sight.
+Arpa Cat skiing offers wide open alpine terrain with a few steep chutes to navigate if you dare.
 Before making your descent, you can take in breathtaking views of Cerro Aconcagua to the east, and to the west the distant Pacific Ocean, then ride 3000 feet of vertical, and then do it all again.